Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

   }
   ```

-- Checks whether the command format is supported:
+- Check whether the command format is supported:

   ```c
   void is_command_format_supported()